 McDowell has a great selection of golf courses and another of our favourites here are the courses on offer at We Ko Pa golf resort.

-A great golf test which for the USA has the unusual option of walking… just for a change.
+A great Scottsdale golf course, which for the USA has the unusual option of walking… just for a change.

 Designer: Ben Crenshaw